reactjs/react.dev/src/content/reference/react/useState.md

 #### Form (nested object) {/*form-nested-object*/}

-In this example, the state is more nested.
-When you update nested state, you need to create a copy of the object you're updating, as well as any objects "containing" it on the way upwards.
+In this example, the State is more nested.
+When you update nested State, you need to create a copy of the object you're updating, as well as any objects "containing" it on the way upwards.
 Read [updating a nested object](/learn/updating-objects-in-state#updating-a-nested-object) to learn more.

 <Sandpack>